arm-developer-tools/windowsperf/INSTALL.md

-# WindowsPerf Driver Installation and User-Space Application Usage
+# WindowsPerf Driver Installation And User-Space Application Usage

+This file provides detailed instructions on how to install the WindowsPerf tool.
+It covers all the necessary steps, including system requirements, downloading the tool, and executing the installation process.
+By following the guidelines in this document, users can ensure a smooth and successful installation of WindowsPerf, enabling them to leverage its powerful performance monitoring and analysis capabilities.

+> :warning: See [Known Installation Issues](#known-installation-issues) for troubleshooting.

 ## Prerequisites